Part of the IoT & Hardware category.

 | ESP-IDF 6.0 MCP Server | Part of ESP-IDF | Python | Apache-2.0 | ~8 |

-ESP-IDF 6.0, released March 2026, ships with a built-in MCP server for development workflows.
+ESP-IDF 6.0 (released March 2026) ships with a built-in MCP server for development workflows.
 Tools cover building, flashing, setting the target, and cleaning, plus resources for querying project configuration, build status, and connected devices.
-Launched via eim run using the new ESP-IDF Installation Manager.
-Particularly useful for IDE-based AI agents (VS Code Copilot, Cursor) that run outside an active ESP-IDF environment.
+Launched via eim run using the ESP-IDF Installation Manager.

-This is significant: the official embedded development framework for the world’s most popular IoT microcontroller now includes MCP as a first-class feature.
+The official embedded development framework for the world’s most popular IoT microcontroller now treats MCP as a first-class feature.

 espressif/esp-rainmaker-mcp (Official — IoT Device Control)